 It is your obligation to provide Cannon County with your current contact information, including current mailing address and telephone number.
 Inform the county of any changes to your marital or tax withholding status.
 Failure to do so may result in loss of benefits or delayed receipt of W-2 and other mailings.
-To update this information, contact Payroll.
+To make changes to this information, contact Payroll.